jamesdcheney0/terraform-challenge/README.md

 # Resources used
 - Installed: zsh, oh my zsh, visual studio code, brew, terraform, github
-- [this](https://spacelift.io/blog/terraform-output) article for heavy inspiration of designing the bones, then building out from there
+- https://spacelift.io/blog/terraform-output article for heavy inspiration of designing the bones, then building out from there
-- [This](https://www.google.com/search?q=error%3A+src+refspec+main+does+not+match+any+error%3A+failed+to+push+some+refs+to+when+pushing+main+to+new+repo&oq=error%3A+src+refspec+main+does+not+match+any+error%3A+failed+to+push+some+refs+to+when+pushing+main+to+new+repo&aqs=chrome..69i57j69i58.4557j0j1&sourceid=chrome&ie=UTF-8) google search to troubleshoot how to push to github.
+- https://www.google.com/search?q=error%3A+src+refspec+main+does+not+match+any+error%3A+failed+to+push+some+refs+to+when+pushing+main+to+new+repo&oq=error%3A+src+refspec+main+does+not+match+any+error%3A+failed+to+push+some+refs+to+when+pushing+main+to+new+repo&aqs=chrome..69i57j69i58.4557j0j1&sourceid=chrome&ie=UTF-8 google search to troubleshoot how to push to github.
 Turns out I had to commit files first, then I could push.
 Also had to set git config username and name to be able to push after committing
 - Looked up how to make NAT gateway https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/nat_gateway
 - verified AZ names https://www.google.com/search?q=availability+zones+in+aws+us-east-1&oq=availability+zones+in+aws+us-east-1&aqs=chrome..69i57.7210j0j1&sourceid=chrome&ie=UTF-8
-- found out how to pull RHEL AMIs from [this](https://gmusumeci.medium.com/how-to-deploy-a-red-hat-enterprise-linux-rhel-ec2-instance-in-aws-using-terraform-6570ad6ee19f) article
+- found out how to pull RHEL AMIs from here https://gmusumeci.medium.com/how-to-deploy-a-red-hat-enterprise-linux-rhel-ec2-instance-in-aws-using-terraform-6570ad6ee19f
-- Started at https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance#ebs-ephemeral-and-root-block-devices to figure out custom ebs sizing
+- https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance for ebs and key conventions
 - https://thecodinginterface.com/blog/terraform-linux-ec2-ebs/ to get practical examples of increasing block storage on instance
 - used this article for in-depth understanding of building the ASG https://adamtheautomator.com/terraform-autoscaling-group/
 - how to create a key pair for access instances https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/key_pair
 - specific steps on creating rsa key https://docs.tritondatacenter.com/public-cloud/getting-started/ssh-keys/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-mac-os-x
+- https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/launch_configuration to verify user_data is the same as in the regular instance creation
+- importing the public key in the root main.tf wasn't playing nice, so I uploaded the key I made for that purpose into the AWS console and made vars to refer to the name
+- for creating s3 and defining lifecycle policies https://stackoverflow.com/questions/55373524/how-to-add-lifecycle-rules-to-an-s3-bucket-using-terraform